cmatth25/722_Group/TreeBuilding.md

 ```
 If you want a better idea of how I extracted these sequences from unannotated genome assemblies, check out the Appendix.

+#### alignment
+This part isn't exactly necessary for the tree we'll be building, but I thought it would be a good little exercise.
+We've got an hour to kill here after all.
+We can use it later if there's enough time.

-Let's pull them together into a multi-fasta file simply using cat, align them with clustalo omega (various aligners such as muscle or mafft could work here but take a bit longer) and take a look.
+Let's pull them together into a multi-fasta file simply using cat, align them with clustal omega (various aligners such as muscle or mafft could work here) and take a look.

 ```
 cat *dS.fna > 16S_23S_multi.fna
 ```
 We can take a closer look and make sure we've got everything expected before align.
 ```
-grep '^>' 16S_23S_multi.fna
+grep '^>' 16S_23S_multi.fna | wc -l
 ```
 ```
 /usr/local-centos6/clustal/clustalo_1.2.4 -i 16S_23S_multi.fna --outfmt=fa -o 16S_23S_al.afa